astrobobert/AstroBobert_SQM/README.md

 Note: If your have multipule LANs.
 The last matching ssid in the list will be used to connect.

-main.py is written for Raspberry Pi PicoW with micropython firmware
+main.py is written for Raspberry Pi PicoW and Micropython firmware
 (avaiable at https://micropython.org/download/RPI_PICO_W/)

 ### THE FOLLOWING COMMENTS WERE MODIFIED FROM chvvkumar GITHUB REPOSITORY